aisayo/Intro-to-React-and-Props/notes.md

 * Used to build front end user interfaces
 * The view layer of the MVC application
 * Component based and uses state and props to streamline how data is stored and used
-* You can use a small part of react in website or build interactive SPA with React
+* You can use a small part of React in website or build interactive SPA with React
 * [React JS Docs](https://reactjs.org/)

 ## React Features